 - Place pie crust in a nine inch pie plate.

-- Beat together eggs, ricotta cheese, sugar, vanilla, orange zest and ½ tsp cinnamon until creamy.
+- Beat together eggs, ricotta cheese, sugar, vanilla, orange zest and ½ teaspoon cinnamon until creamy.
 Mix in chocolate chips if desired.

-- Sprinkle the top with the remaining ½ tsp of cinnamon.
+- Sprinkle the top with the remaining ½ teaspoon of cinnamon.

 - Bake pie for 45 to 50 minutes or until toothpick inserted in the middle comes out clean.